CODE OF CONDUCT

 Membership Hold Policy

 Your YMCA membership may be placed on hold for 1-3 months for medical reasons only.
-All holds must be approved by the Membership Director.
-If your account has past due payments, your account will be put on hold until dues are paid and access to the facility will be denied.
+All holds must be approved by the Office Manager.
 If you have 2 or more past monthly payments on membership accounts, your Clinton County Family YMCA membership will be terminated for inability to pay.
 You will then need to pay past dues to reactivate your membership.

 Change of Information Policy